 Touch of citrus on the palate | White Ying-Tang Tea Grade | Monkey Teas’ came first from the hidden valleys of Mount Ying-Tang in the Chekiang Province.

-This hand-rolled Green Long Leaf Tea contains plenty of Silver Needles for a fresh bouquet, honey-colored infusion and exquisite flavor.
+This sustainably farmed and processed hand-rolled Green Long Leaf Tea contains plenty of Silver Needles for a fresh bouquet, honey-colored infusion and exquisite flavor.
 A sought-after ‘White Tea’ quality.

-Ingredients: Prime Whole Leaf Green Tea from the Chekiang Province China.
+Ingredients: Prime Whole Leaf Green Tea from the Chekiang Province in China.

 Suggested Water Temperature: 170 F – Suggested Infusion Time: 4 Minutes.